Quirky New Encaustic Portraits….

 Did you know the origins of encaustic wax painting goes back to Egyptian Mummy Portraiture and Iconography, around 2,000 years ago…?
 (A couple of examples below)

-I’ve always worked with wax in a pretty abstract way until now.
+I’d always worked with wax in a pretty abstract way.

 I had seen a few photographs of modern encaustic portraiture… one in particular by Lora Murphy that stopped me in my tracks… But, it was still a bit of a mystery as to how to create it myself.

-Imagine my delight earlier this year, when I saw that Lora Murphy was running an encaustic wax portraiture course in LONDON….!
+Imagine my delight, when I saw that Lora Murphy was running an encaustic wax portraiture course in LONDON….!

 I excitedly booked myself on, and waited for the course to come around.

 Seven full days of encaustic wax portraiture.
 It was A LOT!
 The concentration left me whacked at times, and more than once I got back to my hotel room at six o clock, sat on the bed, only to wake up three hours later!

 There were seven of us on the course, and I expected everyone to be fairly local… Nope… We were a real International bunch; only two of us from the UK, the others had travelled from Hungary, Ireland, Germany, Finland, and Eva from the Czech Republic… who did not speak a word of English, so brought her son to translate…!